MicrosoftDocs/customer-insights/ci-docs/engagement-insights/quickstart.md

 2. Select **+ Add members**.
 Use the  **Members** box to add other people in your organization.
 You can add multiple members at once.

 3. Select a **Role** to assign to the new members.
-Currently, **Owner** is the only available selection.
+Currently, **Workspace admin** is the only available selection.
 Other roles will be added in future releases.

 4. Choose **Add** to confirm.